damodar2057/audit-trail/README.md

 # Audit Service
-This service is responsible for storing all the audit logs of our different services.
+This service is responsible for storing all the audit logs generated from different microservices.